jkirkwin/CSC485B-Data-Compression/uvgz/README.md

 * You're reading the README so that should be covered (as long as this is detailed enough).
 The code is also fairly well documented.
 * I've implemented all the block types and compute backreferences using a window of ~5000 bytes.
-* For type 2 Dynamic LL and Distance codes are generated based on LZSS symbol frequency, but it's done with Package-Merge, not normal Huffman coding.
+* For type 2 Dynamic LL and Distance codes are generated based on LZSS symbol frequency and it's done with Package-Merge, not normal Huffman coding.
+* The CL code RLE functionality is used and the CL Prefix code is generated dynamically